 And that‘s no lie.

-I was greatly disappointed that I still did not have an inkling what Michael was singing, but that did not diminish his appeal.
+Knowing what the words themselves meant, I still did not have an inkling what Michael was singing about, but that did not diminish his appeal.
 Until he brought out Bad and his remodelled face on the LP sleeve eradicated my dreams about the cutie I had longed for.

 At that point, I realised that I spent nearly all of my working days checking the work of other people.
 Valuable work, but I missed the joy of playing with language myself, of making something that has my stamp on it.
-So I took a course in subtitling and started FilmVertaling in addition to my regular job.
+So I took a course in subtitling, and started FilmVertaling in addition to my regular job.
 After an internship and three-month stint as as in-house subtitler in Hilversum, tv capital of the Netherlands, I switched to working full-time as a freelance subtitler and translator.

 I have two daughters and a three-year-old cat who still believes she is a kitten.
 My significant other lives in Brazil, which means that I frequently travel to Latin-America.
 I like swimming, reading, cooking exotic recipes from scratch and scuba diving in warm seas.

 "Eliza, you're magnificent.
 Five minutes ago, you were a millstone around my neck, and now you're a tower of strength, a consort battleship.
 I like you this way."